Machine Learning Model Selection Guide

 max_depth Tree depth (3–6 is typical, shallower than Random Forest)

-colsample_bytree Fraction of features per tree (0.8 = 80%)
+colsample_bytree Share of features used per tree (0.8 = 80%)

-5. KNN — Simple and Assumption-Free
+5. KNN — Simple and Free of Assumptions

 from sklearn.neighbors import KNeighborsClassifier